Club’s Sustainability Initiatives

 Plastic Straws: In the constant fight against plastics the Club has removed plastic straws from use within the Club.
 Straws are available in selected bars only now are environmentally friendly paper based straws.

 Roof Solar Protection - SkyCool: SkyCool™ is a solar heat management coating invented and manufactured in Australia.
 It provides remarkable cooling to the entire building resulting in greatly increased interior comfort and very substantial energy saving on air conditioning.
 Scientifically, SkyCool achieves its remarkable cooling effect by reflecting up to 90% of the sun’s heat from the roof and radiating 96% of the remaining heat reaching the roof from within the building – day and night.
 The very high level of radiation has been carefully “tuned” to avoid heating the nearby atmosphere by directing its heat into space.
 The result is a cool blanket of air generated by the roof which envelopes the building.
 This, in turn, reduces the energy demands on the air conditioning plant.
-The ongoing savings of this product contribute to between $2,000-$2,500 air conditioning savings per month.
+The ongoing environmental savings of this product contribute to reducing greenhouse gas emissions by 11 tonnes per month.